VOLT (XVM) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 VOLT Historical Price

-According to the latest data gathered on VOLT live price page, the current price of VOLT is 0.003010USD.
+According to the latest data gathered on VOLT live price page, the current price of VOLT is 0.003058USD.
 The circulating supply of VOLT(XVM) is

 In the past 24 hours, VOLT has shown a price movement of